-The red wire coming from the fan switch has a 3-way split.
-Plug the red fan wires into that as shown (RA).
+The black wire coming from the fan switch has a 3-way split.
+Plug the red fan wires into that as shown (YA).
+The white wire is the power wire coming from the board to the fan switch.
+(RA)

 The black wire coming from the controll board that originally powered the fans gets plugged into the fan black wires as shown (RA).